This is the multi-page printable view of this section. Click here to print.

 • A PostgreSQL database with PostGIS

-• A Redis server (used for caching)
+• A Valkey server (used for caching)

 The tileserver